 There are some specific activities that we are not able to support through this fund.
-This list is not exhaustive.
+Again this list is not exhaustive.
 If you have any queries about what you are wanting to apply for, please contact our Enquiries Service before starting your application:

-- One-off projects with limited outcomes outwith your own organisation such as an internally focussed organisational development project - Activity which is not directly related to the Creative Scotland's remit to support the arts, cultural and creative sector. - Activities which have already happened or are scheduled to begin before we reach a decision on your application. - Start-up business costs for new companies. - Film, screen or TV industry projects or activity: Production and distribution of creatively-driven live-action, animated and documentary feature films or broadcast content intended for commercial UK and/or International distribution through any platform are ineligible for support through this fund and organisations seeking funding for these projects should visit Screen Scotland's website.
-If the programme relates to artists' film, or video, animation and audio content where film/video/animation/audio is the medium for the artist's work (for example, visual artists' film, creative documentary that involves artists, dance for/on screen, spoken-word films, creative podcasts, artist-led radio drama, and sound art) then organisations are eligible to apply through this fund. - Activity which is related to academic studies in Further or Higher Education, including funding for activity led by or involving full-time students, funding for FE/ HE tuition fees, or projects which are part of an accredited course or core curriculum activity. - General arts or creative activities in schools.
+- Activity which is not directly related to the Creative Scotland's remit to support the arts, creative and cultural sector. - Activities which have already happened or are scheduled to begin before we reach a decision on your application. - Start-up business costs for new companies, and/or ongoing running costs at profitdistributing companies. - Film, screen or TV industry projects or activity: Production and distribution of creatively-driven live-action, animated and documentary feature films or broadcast content intended for commercial UK and/or International distribution through any platform are ineligible for support through this fund and organisations seeking funding for these projects should visit Screen Scotland's website.
+If the project relates to artists' film, or video, animation and audio content where film/video/animation/ audio is the medium for the artist's work (for example, visual artists' film, creative documentary that involves artists, dance for/on screen, spoken-word films, creative podcasts, artist-led radio drama, and sound art) then organisations are eligible to apply through this fund.

+- Activity which is related to academic studies in Further or Higher Education, including funding for activity led by or involving full-time students, funding for FE/ HE tuition fees, or projects which are part of an accredited course or core curriculum activity. - General arts or creative activities in schools.
 Artist-led activity which is in addition to core curriculum delivery and demonstrates clear partnership working can be supported provided the application comes from an eligible arts organisation and adds value to the learning experience. - Publishing activities that support academic, journalistic or reference work.
-This includes work intended for educational purposes, and work that does not primarily focus on creative responses to their subject matter. - Large scale building work or feasibility studies for building projects (see Capital, Equipment and Consumables Appendix on Page 27) - Funding solely for equipment (see Capital, Equipment and Consumables Appendix on Page 27) - Activity designed to generate a profit and without clear public benefit (see Profit Making Appendix on Page 37) - Funding which is primarily seeking funds to fundraise for other causes. - Translation costs for international publishers - Self-publishing (excluding in the Visual Arts, Crafts and Design sector) - Activity taking place outside of Scotland led by applicants based outside Scotland, with no Scotland-based partners onboard.

-- Other activities which would more appropriately be supported by another Creative Scotland or Screen Scotland funding programme.
-This includes: - Productions eligible for the Touring Fund for Theatre and Dance this fund can support eligible theatre/dance companies looking to develop a programme of new work or new audiences, but subsequent touring costs cannot be supported. - Youth music projects eligible for the Youth Music Initiative - Film/TV/screen projects eligible for Screen Scotland funds - Activity that has already been supported by Creative Scotland / Screen Scotland funding (from the National Lottery Open Fund for Organisations, the National Lottery Extended Programme Fund or any other Creative Scotland / Screen Scotland funding programme) and is seeking additional top up funds.
+This includes work intended for educational purposes, and work that does not primarily focus on creative responses to their subject matter. - Large scale building work or feasibility studies for building projects (see Capital, Equipment and Consumables Appendix on Page 24) - Funding solely for equipment (see Capital, Equipment and Consumables Appendix on Page 24) - Activity designed to generate a profit and without clear public benefit (see Profit Making Appendix on Page 34) - Funding which is primarily seeking funds to fundraise for other causes. - Translation costs for international publishers - Self-publishing (excluding in the Visual Arts, Crafts and Design) - Activity taking place outside of Scotland led by applicants based outside Scotland, with no Scotland-based partners onboard. - Other activities which would more appropriately be supported by another Creative Scotland or Screen Scotland funding programme.
+This includes: - Productions eligible for the Touring Fund for Theatre and Dance - Youth music projects eligible for the Youth Music Initiative - Film/TV/screen projects eligible for Screen Scotland funds - Small community grants eligible for the National Lottery Awards for All fund. - Activity that has already been supported by Creative Scotland / Screen Scotland funding (from the National Lottery Open Fund for Organisations, the National Lottery Extended Programme Fund or any other Creative Scotland / Screen Scotland funding programme) and is seeking additional top up funds.